Written by:

 2. Set Clear Learning Objectives

-3. Make it Relevant
+3. Make It Relevant

 Customize content to reflect your employees’ daily experiences and challenges.
-Relevant scenarios help to engage learners and improve retention.
-Don’t make them take the same training every year.
-When you build your compliance training for employees, create a bank of scenarios they can learn from.
-Then randomize the situations that they would practice in.
-It’s a little more expensive up front but has a longer shelf life and engages the learner.
-Also, consider a pre-test at the start of the training course, especially for annual refresher courses.
-It allows those people who are knowledgable to ‘test out’ of parts of the training where they demonstrate competency.
+For example, relevant scenarios help to engage learners and improve retention.
+And don’t make them take the same compliance training every year.
+Instead, when you build your compliance program for employees, create a bank of scenarios they can learn from.
+Then, randomize the situations that they would practice in.
+It’s a little more expensive up front, but it has a longer shelf life and engages the learner.

 4. Use Varied Employee Compliance Training Methods